 And here are some ways to avoid it:

 - Use copyright-free materials.
 The image at the top of this post is from Dover, a terrific source of copyright-free images.
-Click on that link and subscribe to them, and they’ll even send you samples from their books.
 There are other sources of copyright-free images, including things that are in the public domain.
 Here is a clear explanation of the rules about using other people’s stuff, if you need details.
 Just remember that everything is automatically covered by copyright, whether it says “copyright” on it or not.

 - Do your own work.
-Whenever I discuss plagiarism with my classes, someone always starts up with the current urban myth about how to avoid getting in trouble for using other people’s words.
+Whenever I discuss plagiarism in workshops, someone always start up with the current urban myth about how to avoid getting in trouble for using other people’s words.
 “You just have to change 20% of it,” they say, or “It’s okay as long as it’s a wiki” or something.
 Forget that.
 The rule is: if you wrote it yourself, drew it yourself, programmed it yourself, then it’s yours.
 Otherwise, it’s not.
 Very simple.
 (Oh — and if someone else paid you to do it, it’s probably not yours any more.)

 - Pay for it.
 When you hire someone to write or design for you, you get exactly what you want, and it usually is more cost-effective than doing it yourself.
 Depending on your business, one or two extra sales can cover the cost of hiring a professional to do creative work for you.
 A good website will get you way more than one or two extra sales, compared with a poor one.
 Plus, you own the work you’ve bought.
 You can continue to use it in a variety of ways (I’ll talk more about that in a future post) forever.
 Do check when you use sites like istockphoto to see whether you’re buying one-time use or unlimited use.
 Custom work should simply belong to you.